Current and Past Medicare Part B Premiums

-Medicare Part B premiums are indexed for inflation—they're adjusted periodically to keep pace with inflation.
+Medicare Part B premiums are indexed for inflation—they're adjusted periodically to keep pace with the falling value of the dollar.
 What you pay this year may not be what you pay next year.
-Premiums are also means-tested.
-This means that they're somewhat dependent on your income.
+Premiums are also means-tested, which means that they're somewhat dependent upon your income.
 The more income you have, the higher your premium will be.
-So will you pay more in 2019?
-Current and past Medicare Part B premiums are detailed below.
+This means that generally, if you increase your earnings over certain limits, and the cost of living continues to increase, you'll keep seeing increases in Medicare Part B premiums.

-Medicare Part B premiums went up in 2013 from the previous year, but then they stayed the same until the 2017 increase.
-The 2014, 2015 and 2016 premiums were the same as they were in 2013.
-They started at $104.90 per month and increased for singles with modified adjusted gross incomes over $85,000 and married taxpayers with MAGIs over $170,000.
+Medicare Part B premiums went up in 2013 from the previous year, but then they stayed the same until the projected 2016 increase.
+The 2013 – 2015 premiums started at $104.90 per month and increased for single or married individuals who filed separately with MAGIs over $85,000 and married taxpayers who filed jointly with MAGIs over $170,000.

 Medicare Part B premiums actually went down from their 2011 levels in 2012.
 They started at $99.90 per month, which was $15.50 less than the monthly premium for those who enrolled in 2011.
 Taxpayers with higher incomes paid more.

-The Social Security Administration publishes historical Medicare Part B and D premiums beginning with 1966.
-You can access the table at the link above to see that Medicare Part B premiums started at $3 per month in 1966 and Medicare Part D premiums began in 2006 at $250 per year.
+The Social Security Administration has historical Medicare Part B and D premiums from 1966 through 2012 on its website.
+Medicare Part B premiums started at $3 per month in 1966 (about $24 in 2020).
+Medicare Part D premiums began in 2006 with an annual deductible of $250 per year.

 Make sure you enroll in Medicare just before you reach age 65, even if you're covered by another health plan.
 Medicare Part B premiums will be deducted from your monthly benefits if you're already collecting Social Security or Railroad Retirement benefits.
-If you are not collecting Social Security or Railroad Retirement, you can pay premiums through an automatic deduction from your bank account or by credit card or by mail.
+If you are not collecting Social Security or Railroad Retirement, you must sign up for Social Security in order to get Medicare Part B. You can then pay premiums through an automatic draft from your bank account, credit card, or by mail.